Home Generating JSON Schema from .Net Types

 * The [Obsolete] attribute is System.Obsolete.
 All of the others have been defined within this library.
 System.ComponentModel.DataAnnotations support is currently in discussion.

 ** The [JsonExclude] attribute functions equivalently to [JsonIgnore] (see below).
-It is included to allow generation to skip a property while allowing serialization to consider it.
+It is included to allow generation to skip a property or an enum member while allowing serialization to consider it.

 *** Even though the const and default keywords in JSON Schema can accept any JSON value, because they are attributes, [Const] and [Default] can only accept values which are compile-time constants.